Tonywilson1211/P1_Photohouse/README.md

 # Photohouse - HTML & CSS Website

 # Introduction
 This project is a Front End website for Photohouse, a marketing company based in London, England, that works with estate agents to provide photographs, floorplans and Energy Performance Certificates (EPCs) on properties they are contracted to sell or let.
 The main purpose of the website is to raise brand awareness, promote quality of services offered and increase the number of potential new business leads for the company.
-Intended users are estate agents and homeowners so UX has been designed to be create a feeling of professionalism and approachability with focus set on quality of services offered.
+Intended users are estate agents and homeowners so UX has been designed to create a feeling of professionalism and approachability with focus set on quality of services offered.

-The website uses HTML and CSS code only, and is interative, provides constant feedback to the user, is based on UX experience design and is fully accessible and responsive down to 280px.
+The website uses HTML and CSS code only, and is interactive, provides constant feedback to the user, is based on UX experience design and is fully accessible and responsive down to 280px.

 [Live Website Here](https://tonywilson1211.github.io/P1_Photohouse/)